faraway1nspace/Flexible-R-SliceSampler/README.md

 In particular, for each variable (`lambda` and `psi`), we must write a log-posterior function that computes the likelihood and the prior (logged).
 The posteriors can be **unnormalized**, making it relatively simple to compute (basically, we just the sum of the log-likelihood and log-priors).

 Here are the log-posterior functions for `lambda` and `psi`, which correspond to the above JAGS/BUGS model.
-Notice that we make use of native R density functions like `dnorm`, `dpois`, etc:
+Notice that we make use of native R density functions like `dnorm`, `dpois`, etc.:

 ```R
 # log posterior with log-normal density on lambda